 Michelle Nielson

-A strong advocate for professional development and mentorship, Michelle holds a Master of Education in Higher Education Administration from the University of Nebraska-Lincoln and a Bachelor of Science in Healthcare Management from Bellevue University.
-She credits much of her growth to mentors such as Lori Hall and is an active member of the World Wide Women’s Association.
-Michelle’s career reflects a dedication to strengthening nonprofit organizations, fostering collaboration, and creating sustainable solutions that improve lives across communities.
+Michelle holds a Master of Education in Higher Education Administration from the University of Nebraska-Lincoln and a Bachelor of Science in Healthcare Management from Bellevue University.
+She is a strong advocate for mentorship, professional development, and collaborative leadership, with a career rooted in building resilient organizations and sustainable solutions that improve lives.

 • Certified Six Sigma Black Belt